giopolykra/giopolykra.github.io/aboutme.md

 ### Airplane Pilot licence
 Ever since I id some demo flights when I was 16 I am thinking of the time when I will be able to fly a plane on my own.
 Getting the  LAPL and then the PPL licence is on the to-do list!

+### Camper traveling while searching for climbing spots
+Because why not?